Production Simulation: A Benchmark for Planning Under Constraints

 Most of what we do at Haladir comes down to a single problem: which is how to make an optimal decision inside a complex operation, where every choice is bound by constraints that overlap and shift over time.
 Some time ago we built a benchmark for language models that, almost by accident, turned out to be a miniature of that exact problem.
 While the benchmark is about factory operations, the OR principles behind it, we believe, deserve some explanation.

-The benchmark consists of ten different factories, spanning a kitchen, a job shop, a pharmacy, and more.
+The benchmark consists of eight different factories, spanning a kitchen, a job shop, a brewery, and more.
 Each is a turn-based production simulation where a model has to plan, build, and run a small factory under deadlines, scarce resources, and disruptions it cannot see coming.
 Labor pressure, limited machines, a breakdown at the wrong moment, none of these can be reasoned about in isolation, which is what makes it a clean test of planning under interacting constraints.

 The Environment